J216/simple_tag_replace/README.txt

 noun2 :     :
 noun1 :     :

-If will fill the box like this: noun2 : fox : noun1 : dog :
+If you fill the box like this: noun2 : fox : noun1 : dog :